 Who We Are

 ASU’s Kay Bailey Hutchison Center for Security Studies will produce cross-culturally competent students able to understand and influence outcomes in support of American national security objectives.
-The CSS will work with and directly benefit active duty military and civilians by providing a program to complete their undergraduate degrees and by offering research opportunities on existing and emerging U.S. Air Force language, culture and intelligence requirements.
+While these learning objectives cut across many professional agencies, they share an emphasis on current and emerging national security threats.

 Our vision is to become an internationally renowned Center for Security Studies with world-class faculty and advanced teaching technologies, delivering cutting-edge, culturally based education to a range of military and civilian students.